Growth & Care

 Size & Shape

 |Flower Period||From Mid Spring To Mid Fall|

-Bada Boom® Pink Begonia is an herbaceous annual with a mounded form.
+Bada Boom® Pink Begonia is an herbaceous evergreen perennial with a mounded form.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 This is a high maintenance plant that will require regular care and upkeep, and usually looks its best without pruning, although it will tolerate pruning.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration,

 Bada Boom® Pink Begonia is recommended for the following landscape applications,

 Mass Planting, Border Edging, General Garden Use, Container Planting, Hanging Baskets

 Bada Boom® Pink Begonia features dainty white orchid-like flowers with yellow throats and rose edges at the ends of the stems from mid spring to mid fall.
 Its attractive succulent heart-shaped leaves remain dark green in color with hints of coppery-bronze throughout the year.

 Bada Boom® Pink Begonia will grow to be about 10 inches tall at maturity, with a spread of 8 inches.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 6 inches apart.
 Its foliage tends to remain low and dense right to the ground.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 3 years.
 As an evegreen perennial, this plant will typically keep its form and foliage year-round.